 After your bag of castings is bagged and soaked, let it steep overnight to dechlorinate and do its composting process magic.
 In the morning, the water should be light brown, and that is your worm compost tea!

-After the bag of castings is ‘spent,’ you can add it to a potted plant or garden because you’ve successfully finished your worm tea-making job.
+After the bag of castings is ‘spent,’ you can add it to a potted plant or garden because you’ve successfully finished the job.
 Congrats!

 Ultimately, to make a batch of basic worm compost tea, all you really need to do is soak some vermicompost overnight in water.
 It’s that simple!